Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Liver Transplant Appointment Query

-Advanced Centre for Liver Transplant in Hyderabad, Telangana
+Leading Liver Transplant Center in Hyderabad, Telangana, India

-We are one of the Advanced Centre for Liver Transplant in Hyderabad backed up with team of the best liver transplant surgeon, transplant hepatologist, interventional pulmonologist, cardiologist, nephrologist, paramedical staff, dietitian and physiotherapist in India.
+PACE Hospitals is one of the Best Liver Transplant Centre in Hyderabad, Telangana, India backed up with team of the top liver transplant doctors including liver transplant surgeons, transplant hepatologists, interventional pulmonologists, cardiologists, nephrologists, paramedical staffs, dietitians and physiotherapists in Telangana, India.

-Liver Transplant Team at Pace Hospitals, Hyderabad evaluates the recipient and donor thoroughly before performing the transplant by doing medical and radiological investigations including Blood test, Urine test, CT Scan or MRI Scan to ensure the fitness of the recipient and the donor.
-Living donor liver transplant followed by a detailed and extensive evaluation of the donor first because donor safety is extremely important before giving medical fitness clearance.
+Liver Transplant Team at PACE Hospitals, Hyderabad evaluates the recipient and liver transplant donor thoroughly before performing the transplant by doing medical and radiological investigations including Blood test, Urine test, CT Scan or MRI Scan to ensure the fitness of the recipient and the donor.
+Living donor liver transplant followed by a detailed and extensive evaluation of the donor first, because liver transplant donor safety is extremely important before giving medical fitness clearance.

 Media and News Release - Adult and Paediatric Liver Transplant at PACE Hospitals, Hyderabad